-PostgreSQL access authorization is managed through pg\hba.conf configuration file, which is normally in /etc/postgresql/9.5/main/pg\hba.conf.
+PostgreSQL access authorization is managed through pg\hba.conf configuration file, which is normally in /etc/ postgresql/10/main/pg\hba.conf.
 Here it's defined how the users created in postgresql cluster can access the server.
 This involves several aspects like type of authentication (md5, no password, etc..) or source IP of the connection.
 In order to simplify the process of the installation we are going to allow connections with postgres user from localhost without authentication.
-Of course this can be configured in a different way at any moment but changes here should imply changes in database access configuration of CartoDB apps.
+Of course this can be configured in a different way at any moment but changes here should imply changes in database access configuration of CARTO apps.

-This is the pg\hba.conf with the no password access from localhost:
+Edit /etc/postgresql/10/main/pg\hba.conf, modifying the existing lines to use trust authentication (no password access from localhost):